Netgear WN2500RP WiFi Extender Review

 No Cross Connecting of Extended and Extension Networks

 That is, you cannot extend a 2.4 Ghz.
 WiFi network with the 5 Ghz. extension SSID on this extender.
-The 2.4 Ghz. extension SSID can only be set up to repeat a 2.4 Ghz. primary network.
+You can only set up the 2.4 Ghz. extension SSID to repeat a 2.4 Ghz. primary network.
 Also, the 5 Ghz. extension network can only re-broadcast a 5 Ghz.
 WiFi network.
-Would be nice if you could “cross wire” the 2.4 and 5 Ghz. primary networks and extensions.
-But such a feature might confuse novice users and network admins.
+But it would be nice if you could “cross wire” the 2.4 and 5 Ghz. primary networks and extensions.
+However, such a feature might confuse novice users and network admin beginners.

 This Netgear WiFi N600 WN2500RP range extender uses true “set it and forget it” design.
 Once set up, just tuck it away somewhere.
-So long as that place is well ventilated, it just keeps going.
+So long as you vent place well, it just keeps going.
 This is good for those who don’t care to ever look at the status lamps.

 For most casual network users do not need to see the unit very often.
 Indeed, if you can find the network extension SSIDs on your WiFi devices, this extender is probably working fine.
 We’ve never noticed it locking up or crashing, and it seems to recover well from primary network outages.
 It automatically reconnects when the primary WiFi network comes back online.

-Definitely slower performance than when connected right to the primary net, but still highly usable; especially in areas where the primary signal is very weak.
-In this situation, you may even see INCREASED bandwidth and performance.
+Definitely slower performance than when you connect right to the primary net.
+But the extension networks are still highly usable; especially in areas where the primary signal is weak.
+In this situation, you may even see INCREASED bandwidth and performance through the extensions.
 This unit thus, does what it claims to do, and we like it.
 So we rate the WN2500RP at 96 out of 100.

 Disclaimers

-• The observations in this piece were made, running:
+• The observations in this piece we made, running:

 • Firmware version: V1.0.0.11_1.0.36_wizard_fix